obijuankenobiii/inx/README.md

 Reimagined.
 Improved.
 Simplified.

-Inx is a community firmware for the Xteink X4.
-It is focused on a cleaner reading experience, better EPUB support, native image rendering, and practical device tools.
+Inx is a community firmware for Xteink e-paper readers.
+It is focused on a cleaner reading experience, better EPUB support, native image rendering, SD-card fonts, and practical device tools.

 *This project is a fork of CrossPoint and is not affiliated with Xteink.*